Lovers and madmen have such seething brains,

 We are endlessly remaking or discovering ourselves and therefore always transforming -- neurologically, cognitively and emotionally.
 We make tacit assumptions about evolution, progress, collective consciousness, complexity, and why they matter.
 They permeate the environment, couched in religious, psychological, and new agey lingo from metaphors of "paradigm shift" and "awakening" to "ascending", and "transhumanism."

+This radical change in consciousness mimics the spiritual ascent to the temple at the peak of the mountain of the philosophers.
 A discontinuous process, it involves leaps of faith -- transforming and rediscovering meaning.
 The transformative promise anticipates our desire to somehow become more than we are, but the existential fact is that higher levels of anxiety and depression automatically curtail ambition.

 Depth psychology focuses primarily on the relationship between the conscious and the unconscious.
 Hypnotic techniques use trance and dissociation.
 Hypnotherapy mediates and reframes psychosomatic memory, and the external world.
 Our normal mechanism for evaluating the environment is thereby changed by suggestion or processing old attitudes into new ones.
 Stimuli are re-evaluated.